 Tungsten inert gas welding Machine

-TIG welding machine consist of the following component:
+TIG welding machine consists of the following component:

 Working principle of TIG welding

 The working of tungsten inert gas welding is less complex and can be easily understood.
-It operate under similar principle with MIG welding; the base metal and bonding materials are melted by the heat generated by an electrical current. it then cools and form a solid joints.
-Although there is still huge difference between the welding despite the similarities.
+It operates under a similar principle to MIG welding; the base metal and bonding materials are melted by the heat generated by an electrical current. it then cools and forms a solid joint.
+Although there is still a huge difference between the welding despite the similarities.

 Watch the video below to learn the working of gas tungsten arc welding (GTAW):